winterPack/Molecular-Dynamics-simulation-classifier/README.md

 python evaluation.py
 ```

 Training data is not included in this repository (exceeds the 1G limit).
-For request, please contact the paper's correponding author.
+For requests, please contact the paper's correponding author.